-Sir Prop A Lot (Nathan Robb) has been obsessed with flow arts since 2011 and shares that obsession with the community through performing and instructing.
-His dedication to learning new tech and perfecting the craft is unparalleled and extremely admirable.
-There’s never a dull moment when he’s around, Nathan’s always uplifting the world around him with his humor, sass and goofy personality.
-Using that personality and charm, he has found a home within this community.
-No one will captivate you like Nathan during a performance; blending the perfect amount of choreography and improv in his flow, he is sure to leave you wanting to see more as he is always fitted to the moment.
+Vivid Wyzard (Nathan Robb) has been obsessed with flow arts since 2011 and shares that obsession with the community through performing and instructing.
+Their dedication to learning new tech and perfecting the craft is unparalleled and extremely admirable.
+There is never a dull moment when they're around, Nathan’s always uplifting the world around him with their humor, sass and goofy personality.
+Using that personality and charm, they have found a home within this community.
+No one will captivate you like Nathan during a performance; blending the perfect amount of choreography and improv in their flow, they are sure to leave you wanting to see more!

 Tell us how you fell in love with the flow arts?

 I discovered flow arts at a young age.
 I was about 8 or 9 years old at a reggae festival when I saw a vendor selling poi and decided to play with them.
 Within a few minutes, I was doing some weaves and picking up on the basics.
 I did everything I could as a little kid, but I wasn’t able to persuade my mom to buy them for me.
 From then on, I was hooked and needed to do whatever I could in order to flow; you could always find me saving money to buy glowsticks and put them on shoelaces, but it wasn’t until I was a freshman in high school, back in 2011, that I got my first set of LED poi.
 Soon after that I found a local burn community and started spinning fire which got me into contact staff and double staves.
 Late 2014, I started spinning hoops and once I connected with my first circle, it was game over for my other props.
 As time went on, I began to realize how much these toys were able to bring me peace and happiness, as well as introduce me to some of my greatest friends ever.
 My love story continues to write itself with Flow Arts, and I don’t really see it ending anytime.